-Recently I have been watching new Youtubers to the scene – Ratarossa, JayEmm and The Car Guys.
+Recently I have been watching new Youtubers to the scene:

-Ratarossa I picked up on as he did a video on sticky Italian buttons and from that, I have been watching him work on his Ferrari’s.
-His name came from Testarossa he restored but left unpainted, his following has recently grown by some size due to his purchase of 512BBi Boxer which has sat on someone’s driveway for a long time, worth a follow to see this project.
+I picked up on as he did a video on sticky Italian buttons and from that, I have been watching him work on his Ferraris.
+His name came from Testarossa he restored but left unpainted.
+His following has recently grown by some size due to his purchase of 512BBi Boxer which has sat on someone’s driveway for a long time, he's worth a follow to see this project.

-JayEmm on cars – A controversial Youtuber following his honest feedback from two friends who owned two McLaren’s and had a rather bad experience.
+A controversial Youtuber following his honest feedback from two friends who owned two McLaren’s and had a rather bad experience.
 Prior to this and today, he has reviewed mainly older cars.
-These are driving talks as he gives his honest opinion on the car and if it’s a worthwhile purchase.
+These are driving talks as he gives his honest opinion on the car and whether it’s a worthwhile purchase.
 He has a good amount of technical knowledge and it is of good use if you are looking to buy that car.

-The Car Guys are two friends and businessmen who own a large collection and talk abouts cars.
+The Car Guys are two friends and businessmen who own a large collection of cars which they talk about.
 Interesting and fun to watch, it’s informative but doesn’t take itself too seriously.

 There are obviously other car Youtubers out there, but this is my list, journey and opinion on each Youtuber, which I generally enjoy watching and have fallen in and out of love with over the years.

-I have just started to watch CarWow with Matt Watson, its all about new car reviews and head to head races, not bad so far.
 YouTube is a difficult world to create content and stay interesting.
-You either find something unique or keep on exploring and changing with the times, but either way you need to keep on at it to keep viewers watching, so good on them all and thank you for the many years of fun viewing.
+You either find something unique or keep on exploring and changing with the times, but either way, you need to keep on it to keep viewers watching, so good on them all and thank you for the many years of fun viewing.